-- i.
-Any proposal should be sympathetic to local character.
+- Any proposal should be sympathetic to local character.
 Particular regard should be given to design, height and massing and the use of materials appropriate to the local context in line with the Pulborough Design Statement; - ii.
 Any proposal should safeguard protection for Tree Preservation areas and appropriate mitigation applied; - iii.
 Safe access and safe parking are provided on site as derived from the 2019 WSCC Parking Guidance or subsequent guidance; - iv.
 Development proposals should ensure there is no net increase in surface water run-off taking into account climate change and there may be opportunities to reduce existing run-off rates through the use of sustainable drainage (e.g. rain gardens and green roofs). - v.
 Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - vi.
 All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
 Under no circumstances should any other external lighting be installed without prior consent from the local planning authority. - vii.
 Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - viii.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.36 The NPSG considers that this site would be suitable for homes for older or disabled people because of the proximity of the medical centre and large store.

-4.37 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.36 The NPSG considers that this site would be suitable for homes for older or disabled people because of the proximity of the medical centre and large store. - 4.37 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.